adamwaite/Validator/README.md

 ### Validate On Input Change

-A `ValidatableInterfaceElement` can be configured to automatically validate when the input changes in 3 steps:
+A `ValidatableInterfaceElement` can be configured to automatically validate when the input changes in 3 steps.

 1. Attach a set of default rules: